-Dressed in pure white, which white, which signifies the purity of true knowledge, she represents the experience of the Highest Reality, and also intelligence, consciousness, secular learning, and essential divine knowledge, creativity, education, enlightenment, music, the arts, and power.
+Dressed in pure white, which signifies the purity of true knowledge, she represents the experience of the Highest Reality, and also intelligence, consciousness, secular learning, and essential divine knowledge, creativity, education, enlightenment, music, the arts, and power.
 She is associated with purity and creativity, literary communication, and sound verbal skills - flows of thoughts and words.

 In Hindu iconography she is seated on a swan, hamsa.
 She is often seated on a white lotus as well, and is additionally associated with the colour yellow.
 Saraswati dresses modestly, not heavily adorned with jewels and gold.

 Her four arms represent the four sides to learning: mind, intellect, alertness, and ego.
 Alternatively, her four arms are taken by some to mean prose - the book in one hand; poetry - the garland of crystal; music - the vina; and the pot of water - purity:

 A white swan is often seen close to her feet.
 The swan thus symbolizes fine, elegant discrimination.
 Saraswati is also referred to as Hamsa-vahini, which means "she who has a swan as her vehicle".
 She is usually depicted near a flowing river, which may be related to her early history as a river goddess.
 The swan and her association with the lotus flower also point to her ancient origin.
 Sometimes a peacock of vain arrogance is shown beside her.
 It is allegedly to teach not to be so much concerned with external appearance and to be wise concerning eternal truth.